chiemenz/AzureML-Sentiment-Classification-and-Model-Deployment/Readme.md

 ## Model Deployment
 The best XGBoost model as selected by hyperparameter Randomsearch was deployed as a Webservice.

-The scoring script.py was defined in such a way, that:
+The scoring script [score.py](https://github.com/chiemenz/automl_vs_hyperdrive/blob/master/rating_ml_modules/scripts/machine_learning/score.py) was defined in such a way, that:

 _Negative_ was returned for _class:0_